• States

 While there, you can hike, camp, and most importantly experience the hot springs.

-There are two bathhouses, the Buckstaff Bathhouse and the Quapaw Bathhouse, that are filled with natural thermal water.
+There are two bathhouses, the Buckstaff Bathhouse and the Quapaw Bathhouse, filled with natural thermal water.

-There is also the Display Spring and the Hot Water Cascade, where you can touch the naturally warm water (but not soak in it).
+There is also the Display Spring and the Hot Water Cascade, where you can touch the naturally warm water (but not soak in).

 After a day of exploring consider staying at one of these epic cabins in the Midwest.